Credential Stuffing – What is it & How to Protect Your Business

 Enforce Multi-Factor Authentication (MFA)

 The tried and tested multi-factor authentication (MFA) is still a sound method for preventing credential stuffing attacks.
 Since these types of attacks rely on login to a system using credentials available from elsewhere, adding another layer of authentication such as a token, a second passcode or biometric fingerprint or face recognition helps nullify the attack.
+Think of MFA as an upgraded version of two-factor authentication (TFA).

 Try Device Fingerprinting